RedHat-UX/red-hat-design-system/elements/rh-cta/docs/20-guidelines.md

 - Do not use any other icons except for the ones that are included

 {% example palette="light",
+           wrapperClass="one-off-exception-add-unusual-extra-padding",
            alt="Image of Default variants showing how to incorrectly and correctly write text labels", src="../cta-text-labels.png" %}

 ### Clarity of language

 Text labels can be inviting as well as to the point, vague messaging does not help our users make informed decisions.

 {% example palette="light",
            alt="Image of how to incorrectly and correctly use clear and straightforward language", src="../cta-clarity-of-language.png" %}

 ### Long text labels